-2 Commission Implementing Decision C (2023)6084 final of 14 September 2023 concerning the adoption of the Work Programme for 2024 and the financing decision for the implementation of the Creative Europe Programme.
+Commission Implementing Decision C(2023)6084 final of 14 September 2023 concerning the adoption of the work programme for 2024 and the financing decision for the implementation of the Creative Europe Programme.

-recommendations for the preparation of the application

-the AGA - Annotated Grant Agreement contains:

-detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).
+- procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal') - recommendations for the preparation of the application - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).